AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/blog-post-work-in-progress/appflowy-with-supabase-wip.md

  );
 ```

-**Perform authentication**
+#### Performing Authentication

-Our authentication logic provided an abstract class named `AuthService`.
+Our authentication logic is provided in an abstract class named `AuthService`.

 This class's Supabase implementation can be found in `SupabaseAuthService`, specifically within the `supabase_auth_service.dart` file.

 ```dart
  @override